 Admissibility Hearings / Inadmissibility Issues

-Under Immigration and Refugee Protection Act (IRPA), persons may be found inadmissible to Canada based on:
+Under the Immigration and Refugee Protection Act (IRPA), individuals may face inadmissibility to Canada based on various factors.

 - organized criminality;